Macitentan

 At steady-state, the exposure to sildenafil 20 mg three times a day was increased by 15% during concomitant administration of macitentan 10 mg once daily.
 Sildenafil, a CYP3A4 substrate, did not affect the pharmacokinetics of macitentan, while there was a 15% reduction in the exposure to the active metabolite of macitentan.
 These changes are not considered clinically relevant.
 In a placebo-controlled trial in patients with PAH, the efficacy and safety of macitentan in combination with sildenafil were demonstrated.

-The use of macitentan is not recommended in patients undergoing dialysis.
+Initiation of macitentan is not recommended in patients with severe anaemia.

 Pregnancy